idylicaro/event-management/README.md

 2. **Testing**
    - [ ] Write unit and integration tests.
    - [ ] Perform load testing with k6 or Artillery.
-3. **Containerization and Deployment**
-   - [ ] Configure Docker for development and production environments.
-   - [ ] Create Github action CI and CD rotines.
-   - [ ] Make a deployment.
 4. **Optional**
    - [ ] Create Kubernetes deployments and services.
    - [ ] Integrate Grafana and Prometheus for monitoring.